silverstripe/silverstripe-elemental/README.md

 with it (unless you want it to use the default template).
 After you add the class, ensure you have rebuilt your database and reload the CMS.

+The `getSummary()` method will be used to provide a short summary to content authors of what data is in the element.

 ```php
 <?php